Apollounknowndev/lithostitched/README.md

 - Template pool injectors
 - Surface rule modifiers

 All of these new capabilities are **data-driven**!
-Take a look at the [Lithostitched Docs](https://lithostitched.worldgen.dev/) website for more information.
+Take a look at the wiki page for more information.

 *(Code for the mod is accessible in the other branches.)*